tensorflow/tfjs-models/blazeface/demo/README.md

 ## Contents

-The Blazeface demo shows how to use the Blazeface model to detect faces.
+This demo shows how to use the Blazeface model to detect faces in a video stream.

 ## Setup